 They teach in the problem-based learning and introduction to patient care curricula developed for first and second year students.
-They also manage the eight-week Family Medicine clerkship, which is a required rotation for all third year students.
+They also manage the seven-week Family Medicine clerkship, which is a required rotation for all third year students.
 In addition, the department provides electives for fourth year students.
 More than half of MU medical students participate in Family Medicine elective experiences during their fourth year of school.

 Family Medicine faculty members serve in numerous leadership roles at MU.
 Our faculty have been the faculty sponsors for MedZou, the student run free clinic that has been successful since its inception.
 They serve as course directors of Introduction to Patient Care courses, Patient Based Learning courses, as well as ACE (Ambulatory Clinical Experience) and COMPASS (Contemplating Medicine, Patients, Self and Society).
 Our faculty also provide leadership for STEP (Senior Teacher Educator Partnership Program) and Legacy Teachers, and they serve on numerous medical school committees.